 Drug Product Components

-When the term “sterile fill-finish” is used, often the first drug products that come to mind are sterile injectables (e.g., liquids filled in vials).
-While liquid solutions, suspensions, and emulsions are common candidates for sterile fill-finish operations, powder fills and lyophilization (i.e., freeze-drying to obtain a stable powder) are also performed under aseptic conditions.
+When the term “sterile fill-finish” is used, often the first drug products that come to mind are sterile injectables (e.g., liquids filled in vials or syringes).
+While liquid solutions, suspensions, and emulsions are common candidates for sterile fill-finish operations, powder fills and lyophilization (i.e., freeze-drying to preserve and obtain greater stability) are also performed under aseptic conditions.

-Regardless of the form factor, each individual component of a drug product must be sterilized prior to aseptic processing.
+Regardless of the form factor, each individual component comprising a drug product must be sterilized prior to aseptic fill-finish.
 This includes active pharmaceutical ingredients (APIs), water for injection (WFI), and any other excipients that are part of a formulation.
-There are several FDA-recommended methods to sterilize components:
+Equipment and container systems must also be sterilized.
+There are several FDA-recommended methods to sterilize components/equipment:

-- Heat Sterilization: The most widely used sterilization method, wherein a component is exposed to dry heat or moist heat (autoclaving).
+- Heat Sterilization: The most widely used sterilization method for sterilizing processing equipment, wherein a component is exposed to dry heat or moist heat (autoclaving).

 - Radiation Sterilization: A method wherein a component is exposed to electromagnetic radiation (e.g., gamma rays) to kill microorganisms.
 May be useful if a component is heat-sensitive.

-- Filter Sterilization: A method wherein a component is dissolved in WFI or another suitable vehicle and passed through a membrane with a 0.2 micron or smaller pore size.
+- Filter Sterilization: A method wherein a component is dissolved in solution (WFI or another suitable vehicle) and passed through a membrane with a 0.2 micron or smaller pore size.
 This removes microorganisms such as bacteria but cannot be used if the particle size in a formulation component is too large (e.g., suspensions).
 Also, this does not remove bacterial endotoxins which must be controlled at the raw material stage.

 - Ethylene Oxide Gas Sterilization: A method used mainly to sterilize bulk API powder and container systems wherein a component is exposed to ethylene oxide (EtO) over an extended period of time.
 This method is used to sterilize heat- and moisture-sensitive components.